How to Turn Website Visitors Into Leads

 Now that you understand what a lead capture is and how to use CTAs to move your users to action, what mechanism can you use to capture the visitor’s information?

 Landing pages are website pages targeted to a specific audience that allow you to embed a form to get the information you need.
 These are specifically designed in a way that is conversion focused.
-When you use a landing page instead of directing users to your homepage, you increase your conversion rate and improve the likelihood that your visitors will engage and provide the contact info you want.
+When you use a landing page instead of directing users to your homepage, you boost your conversions, improve conversion rate, and increase the likelihood that your visitors will engage and provide the contact info you want.

 You may have multiple landing pages depending on the products and services you offer.
 The clearer your messaging and call to action on each page, the better the conversion rate will be.